 I can say almost the same thing about this as what said for the fear of mistakes and the previous reason.

 Hey, I can never be as cool as he/she is.
 Should I talk?
 How could I?
 I’m not cool, I shouldn’t talk, I should just listen to these cool guys.
 This also is a reason behind the fear we spoke about.
-Inferiority complex some people live in is a huge barrier of communication.
-Don’t compare yourself to everyone around, unless it motivates you in a positive way.
+The inferiority complex some people live in is a huge barrier to communication.
+Don’t compare yourself to everyone around, unless it positively motivates you.

-Hence to master communication, you need a skill level to overcome these common barriers to effective communication.
-Of which, physical barriers are the easiest ones to get rid of, and the emotional barriers seems to be needing practice.
+Hence to master communication, you need a skill level to overcome these common barriers of communication.
+Of which, physical barriers are the easiest ones to get rid of, and the emotional barriers seem to be needing practice.
 You work for it, trust me, nothing can stop you from achieving it.
-Communication skills is a huge factor in making your personality.
+Communication skills are a huge factor in making your personality.